-Until fairly recently, the hearing aid industry was dominated by the “Big 6” manufacturers (GN ReSound, Oticon, Phonak, Signia, Starkey, and Widex), and distributed primarily through store-front clinics.
-A few attempts have been made to break that model and provide a direct to end-user sales channel, but until the COVID-19 pandemic forced wide-scale clinic closures, I hadn't seen many really take off.
+Until fairly recently, the hearing aid industry was dominated by the “Big Six” manufacturers (GN ReSound, Oticon, Phonak, Signia, Starkey, and Widex), and distributed primarily through store-front clinics.
+A few attempts have been made to break that model by providing hearing aids that can be purchased online.

-Lively's website describes their hearing aids as being made by the first company to bring direct iPhone streaming to hearing aids.
-That and the images of the devices, smartphone app, and accessories tell me that the devices labeled Lively are made by GN ReSound who has a similar arrangement with Beltone.
-Unlike Beltone who offers ReSound's entire line of hearing aids (IIC through BTE), Lively has chosen the lane of Receiver in Canal or RIC hearing aids.
-ReSound's underlying hearing aid technology has been very successful with my patients over almost 30 years and their accessories do a very good job of mitigating the negative effects of distance, reverberation, and background noise.
+Lively hearing aids are made by GN ReSound, a company that also manufactures Beltone hearing aids.
+Unlike Beltone, which offers ReSound’s entire line of hearing aids, Lively only offers receiver-in-canal (RIC) hearing aids.
+ReSound’s underlying hearing aid technology has been very successful with my patients over almost 30 years, and their accessories do a very good job of mitigating the negative effects of distance, reverberation, and background noise.
 Read on as I detail my personal experience with Lively hearing aids!

 The on-line selection process is a combination of a well-written hearing and lifestyle questionnaire and a basic online hearing test designed by Harvey Abrams, Ph.D. who I know and for whom I have great respect.
 They also offer the option to upload a scanned audiogram if you prefer.

 I took the online test and received results very similar to what I know my hearing to be.
-Because I still have very good hearing (knock wood), I cheated a little and took the test with my iPad speakers instead of my studio-quality insert earphones.
-I did this to see how sensitive the online test was and was impressed.
-When you use speakers, the room acoustics make certain sound harder to hear which is why they prefer you to use earphones.
-I've done this “cheat” before and compared to insert earphone data, so I'm comfortable saying the Lively test is accurate enough to get you a good initial fit.
+Because I still have very good hearing (knock on wood), I cheated a little and took the test with my iPad speakers instead of my studio-quality insert earphones.
+I did this to see how sensitive the online test was, and I was impressed.
+When you use speakers, the room acoustics make certain sounds harder to hear, which is why they prefer you to use earphones.
+I’ve done this “cheat” before and compared it to insert earphone data, so I’m comfortable saying the Lively test is accurate enough to get you a good initial fit.

 Following the test, you can watch a video explaining your results.
 Lively gets a thumbs up for open captioning the video.
 The test itself is pretty straightforward, and I imagine that less tech-savvy folks wouldn't have much difficulty with it.